Last Updated on

 This is a simple feature that can come very handy but not something that you can allow you to break or make a router for.
 To change a router bit you can use two ways, firstly, you can use two impact wrenches where one to be used on the motor shaft and another one on the collet to loosen it this way.
 Else you can depress a button that locks the shaft in the place while using the wrench to loosen the router collet.

-Both of the ways are better in their own way and capable of getting your job done.
+Both ways are better in their way and capable of getting your job done.
 Having the spindle lock eases the process and saves you from putting efforts for the second wrench that walked off someway.

 Above Table Adjustments